-Tasks and targets enable users to break down the different steps that are needed to accomplish the goal and to make the goal more clear to the user's performance manager.
-Tasks and targets for a goal are set when creating or editing the goal.
+Tasks and targets enable users to break down the different steps needed to accomplish the goal and to make the goal more clear to the user's performance manager.
+You can set goal tasks and targets when you create or edit a goal.

 Tasks are steps or activities that should be done to achieve the goal, and completing these tasks contributes to the overall goal completion progress.
 Tasks do not generally involve numbers or percent values.
 For example, if your goal is to have $1 million in sales, a task may be to hold a seminar to attract new customers.

 Targets are quantifiable benchmarks within your goal that are used to keep the goal on track for completion, and completing these targets contributes to the overall goal completion progress.
 For example, if your goal is to have $1,000,000 in sales, a target may be to achieve $500,000 in sales from new clients.
 You can then track your progress in that target as you progress.
 For example, if after a month you have $100,000 in sales from new clients, you can enter your progress and the target will reflect that you are now 20% complete.

 - To create a goal, go to .
 Then click the button.